 ELYRIA, Ohio--(BUSINESS WIRE)--

-Of the two remaining certification audits, the second audit relating to the Company’s design control systems is currently being reviewed by the FDA.
-Once it receives the FDA's approval on the second certification report, the Company may resume design activities, which will enable it to refocus its engineering resources on new product development.
-The final, most comprehensive third-party certification audit is a comprehensive review of the Company's compliance with the FDA's Quality System Regulation at the impacted Elyria facilities.
-That audit is well underway.
-After the certification report relating to that audit is submitted to the FDA, the agency will conduct its own inspection of the facility.
+The remaining third-party certification audit is a comprehensive review of the Company's compliance with the FDA's Quality System Regulation at the impacted Elyria facilities.
+The Company originally set an aggressive goal of completing this audit by June 30, but, in light of the scope and complexity of the audit, the Company is re-evaluating its expected timing of when the report will be completed and filed with the FDA.
+The Company is devoted to successfully completing this audit in a timely manner.
+After the certification report relating to this audit is submitted to the FDA, the agency will conduct its own inspection of the facility.
 Once the Company receives written notification from the FDA that the Corporate and Taylor Street facilities appear to be in compliance, the Company may resume full operations at those facilities.

 Invacare Corporation (IVC), headquartered in Elyria, Ohio, is the global leader in the manufacture and distribution of innovative home and long-term care medical products that promote recovery and active lifestyles.
 The Company has 5,800 associates and markets its products in approximately 80 countries around the world.
 For more information about the Company and its products, visit Invacare's website at www.invacare.com.